 - Base layer

-- A base layer is a background layer that lays at the below all other layers.
+- A base layer is a layer that lays at the below all other layers.
 There may only be a single base layer active at the same time.
-A layer switcher allows users to switch between base layers you provided in your application.
+A layer switcher allows users to switch between base layers you provided.